 5) When there is so much distance between the point of manufacture and the point of sale, there a lot could go wrong in the supply chain.
 A break in the chain could affect when and how quality finished goods reach the targeted destination.

 6) Manufacturers may also face cultural barriers.
 One is language where the workers may not understand their American counterparts because English is not their first language.
 In some countries, manufacturers may also face barriers related to gender and religion where work is not done on certain days which are working days in the U.S or where members of a given gender cannot do some types of jobs.

-7) Products made in America also give consumer maximum consumer safety.
-This is because locally made products have stricter safety standards that products manufactured abroad.
+7) Products made in America also give consumers maximum consumer safety.
+This is because locally made products have stricter safety standards than products manufactured abroad.

 8) Manufacturers who are based locally also enjoy more customer loyalty.
 Today’s consumer is very conscious about issues like fair trade and supporting local manufacturers.
 Most Americans have become fiercely patriotic since the 9/11 and other actual and threatened terrorist attacks.

 9) Also, thanks to technological developments, automation has become the way to go.
 Automation reduces the cost of production and preserves the quality of a product.
 Some of the best automation technology is in the U.S and companies that are using are seeing the big savings in cost that inspired companies to set up base offshore.
 This is true of American injection molding companies as well.

 10) Local production also gives a local manufacturer the flexibility to respond to market shifts.
 When a trend or demand for a particular product suddenly comes up or falls, it is possible for a locally-based manufacturer to respond and increase, decrease or stop production altogether.
 The unexpected happens in every sector and in every industry including the American injection molding sector and being able to act fast prevents major losses in the form of unwanted merchandise.